 The application packages can be ordered with the device or subsequently from Endress+Hauser.
 Detailed information on the order code in question is available from your local Endress+Hauser sales center or on the product page of the Endress+Hauser website: www.endress.com.

-Detailed information on the application packages: Special Documentation for the device $\rightarrow \square 217$
+Detailed information on the application packages: Special Documentation $\rightarrow \cong 212$

 16.14 Accessories